 walk south.
 I sit down at a once-bustling café.
 Before she passed, my wife and I would come here in the early evenings to take an aperitif and share department gossip with those admittedly few colleagues of mine she found sympathiques.
 Now the café has lost its caché, which is fine by me, as its lack of customers affords a bit of peace as I note some loose thoughts.
 I order a drink from the young waiter, and start at the sound of what I realize only now are the first spoken words of my day.
 I let my mind wander over the works I have just enjoyed.
 As usual, I return to Paciurea’s chimera sculptures: rich, strange objects impossible to comprehend without imagining the dark, roiling interior of the artist’s mind.

-At the Official Salon in Bucharest in 1927, Paciurea won the National Prize for his Chimera of the Air, the most majestic of all his chimera works.
+As you can see here, at the Official Salon in Bucharest in 1927, Paciurea won the National Prize for his Chimera of the Air, the most majestic of all his chimera works.
 The Salon’s decision was a controversial one, leaving many questioning how this bizarre form qualified as a masterpiece of contemporary sculpture.
 A human head sits atop a long and winding neck that bifurcates downward into three equally sinuous gypsum streams, each flowing to form the creature’s various parts: rigid goat legs with cloven hooves below, a serpentine tail behind, and a pair of delicate, angelic wings ascending in the space above.
 The Chimera of the Air is perched lordotically on a molten and striated peak, and resembles the enormous Deco hood ornament of some great, grumbling American automobile of the 1940s.
 She is hurtling forward through time, while her creator fumbles along somewhere far behind her.

 Later that night I find myself at a concert of Bucharest’s George Enescu Symphony, the glowing red heart of this city’s cultural scene, housed in the domed Ateneul Român concert hall, exquisitely designed by Frenchman Albert Galleron in 1888.
 The main salle is an ornate and intimate room in the round, its walls covered with garish yet fascinating frescos depicting Romania’s history from the Dacians on through World War I. [Note: This is a history we will be dissecting more carefully in future installments.]
 Romanian classical musicians are some of the most talented in Europe; this evening they are playing Dvorak and the Bohemians with grace amid the sleepy awe of an older and urbane audience.
 When the show is finished, not wishing to mill about and make light conversation, I duck out into the warm, dark night and walk south.